docQodly/docs/docs/studio/pageLoaders/datasources.md

 ---
 import Column from '@site/src/components/Column'

 Datasources are integral to Qodly's architectural design, simplifying the development of web applications.
 They act as **data connectors, serving as references** that automatically activate events upon data changes.
-These datasources can be **linked** to webform components, providing an intuitive way to display and manage data within your application.
+These datasources can be **linked** to Page components, providing an intuitive way to display and manage data within your application.

 ## Understanding Datasources